WUI Heat Transfer Window Protection Project Update

 December 12, 2023

-UL’s Fire Safety Research Institute (FSRI) completed experiments this fall to study window failure during prolonged exposures to a post-flashover compartment fire.
+The Fire Safety Research Institute (FSRI), part of UL Research Institutes, completed experiments this fall to study window failure during prolonged exposures to a post-flashover compartment fire.
 Building off window experiments completed in the fall of 2022, the latest tests were conducted outdoors during two rounds at the Delaware County Emergency Services Training Center (ESTC) facility in Sharon Hill, PA, as part of the Heat Transfer from Structure Fires research project.

 About Window Failure Experiments